deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

     --python-executor-path workflowexecutor.jar
 {% endhighlight %}

-Option ``--python-executor-path`` is required (workflowexecutor.jar contains PyExecutor).
+Option ``--python-executor-path`` is required (`workflowexecutor.jar` contains the PyExecutor).
-Option ``--files workflow.json`` is necessary to distribute workflow file to Spark cluster.
+Option ``--files workflow.json`` is necessary to distribute workflow file within the Spark cluster.
 It is necessary to pass the same filename to ``--workflow-filename workflow.json`` option, in order to tell Seahorse Batch Workflow Executor under which name it should look for a workflow file.

-If spark-assembly-{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}-hadoop2.6.0.jar is already distributed on HDFS cluster, it is possible to reduce the time necessary for files propagation on the YARN cluster.
-Use the spark-submit option
+If `spark-assembly-{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}-hadoop2.6.0.jar` is already distributed on HDFS cluster, it is possible to reduce the time necessary for files propagation on the YARN cluster.
+Use the `spark-submit` option
 ``--conf spark.yarn.jar=hdfs:///path/to/spark-assembly-{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}-hadoop2.6.0.jar``
-with proper HDFS path.
+with a proper HDFS path.
 Spark assembly jar can be found in Spark {{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}
 compiled for Hadoop 2.6.0 package.